Marc Randazza: Career

-Randazza represents multiple far-right figures, including conspiracy theorists Alex Jones, Mike Cernovich, and Chuck Johnson; and neo-Nazi, white supremacist, antisemitic conspiracy theorist Andrew Anglin.
-Randazza defended a participant in the planning of the violent Unite the Right rally who used the pseudonym "Kristall.night" (cf. Kristallnacht).
-Kristall.night claimed that a federal subpoena against the app Discord following the deadly rally would reveal her identity and expose her to potential harm through doxing.
+Representing controversial figures

-Randazza has defended Anglin in a lawsuit filed by a Jewish realtor in Whitefish, Montana, whom Anglin had published the name and address of on his neo-Nazi website The Daily Stormer.
-Randazza had argued that Anglin was not responsible for the subsequent harassment and death threats the woman received, as the personal information was protected as free speech.
-This claim was rejected by U.S. District Court Judge Dana L. Christensen, who noted that Anglin was actively encouraging and participating in the plaintiff's harassment, and that calls to violence against a private individual are not protected speech.
+Randazza has represented controversial figures across the political spectrum, but has received particular attention for representing far-right figures, including Alex Jones, Mike Cernovich, Chuck Johnson, and a Unite the Right rally organizer who used the pseudonym "Kristall.night".
+He also represented white supremacist Andrew Anglin in a lawsuit filed by a Jewish realtor in Whitefish, Montana, whose name and address Anglin had published on his neo-Nazi website The Daily Stormer, leading to death threats.
+Randazza's claim of free speech protection for Anglin was rejected by U.S. District Court Judge Dana L. Christensen, who noted that Anglin was actively encouraging and participating in the plaintiff's harassment, and that calls to violence against a private individual are not protected speech.

+On other portions of the political spectrum, Randazza has represented perennial candidate Vermin Supreme.
+In 2017, Randazza helped Supreme obtain a permit to bring a pony to protest a Hillary Clinton book signing.
+In 2018, Randazza represented Supreme in an effort to run for Attorney General of Kansas.
+Similarly, he has represented the defendant in Beck v.
+Eiland-Hall, a case before the World Intellectual Property Organization (WIPO) filed by political commentator Glenn Beck, concerning a satire website parodying Beck.
+The WIPO arbitrator ruled against Beck in the case, and in favor of Randazza's client.

 Representing InfoWars

 Randazza was set to represent Alex Jones, the founder of InfoWars, in a Connecticut Superior Court case in 2018 after the infamous conspiracy theorist was sued by six families of children killed in the 2012 Sandy Hook school shooting.
 However, when Randazza filed a pro hac vice application to be added to the Sandy Hook case as an out-of-state lawyer, the judge denied it, citing "serious misconduct," namely the discipline arising from the dispute with Liberty Media Holdings noted below.
 Randazza's firm, however, continued to represent Jones on and off in the litigation, even though Randazza himself did not enter an appearance.

-Randazza also represented Infowars in a copyright dispute over the use of a Pepe the Frog image.
+Randazza also represented InfoWars in a copyright dispute over the use of a Pepe the Frog image.

-He also filed suit for Infowars against the Federal Aviation Administration to permit the use of a drone to gather news footage at the U.S./Mexico border.
+He also filed suit for InfoWars against the Federal Aviation Administration to permit the use of a drone to gather news footage at the U.S./Mexico border.